Python

 Python installed with Pyenv

 Pyenv is a popular Python version manager for installing multiple Python versions and switching between them.
-It is typically installed with Homebrew.
+It is typically installed using Homebrew.
 If you have Homebrew installed, you can check if Pyenv is installed:

 $ brew list | grep pyenv